matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/GroupBy.md

     - `$groupByColumn` (`string`) &mdash;
        The column name to reduce.
     - `$reduceFunction` (`callable`) &mdash;
        The reduce function.
-This must alter the `$groupByColumn` columng in some way.
+This must alter the `$groupByColumn` column in some way.
 If not set then the filter will group by the raw column value.
     - `$parameters` (`array`) &mdash;
        deprecated - use an [anonymous function](http://php.net/manual/en/functions.anonymous.php) instead.